Astemes/astemes-triarc-framework/docs/92_Triarc and Actor Framework/Triarc and AF.md

 ### Messaging

-Actor Framework uses a version of the command pattern with each message implemented as a separete class.
-Triarc uses a regular cluster with a string and variant pair as the message data type.
-Actor Framework messages are sent by obtaining a reference to the enqueuer for the receiving actor and calling the Send method on the with the enqueuer as input.
+Actor Framework messages are sent by obtaining a reference to the enqueuer for the receiving actor and calling the Send method with the enqueuer as input.
+The enqueuer wire is a reference and cannot be unbundled to access the actor state outside the actor core process.

 In Triarc messages are sent using the protected Enquque Message method.
 This method should be wrapped in an API VI which builds the message and the API is then called on the class wire to send the message.